 How to Turn On or Turn Off TTY in iOS 10

 The steps in this article were performed on an iPhone 7 Plus in iOS 10.3.2.
+You can find out more about iOS here.
 These steps will allow you to turn off the TTY setting on your device if it is currently active, or turn it on if you would like to use it.
 When the TTY setting is enabled for the device there will be a small phone icon at the top of the screen in the status bar.
 Note that there are options to use either software TTY or hardware TTY.
 If you elect to use the software option then there are some additional options that will appear.

 Step 1: Touch the Settings icon.

 Step 2: Scroll down and select the General option.

 Step 3: Scroll down and tap on the Accessibility option.